lmoravek83/monitorui/readme.md

-  "hostname": "www.github.com", // Hostname for ping, port checks "siteurl": "https://github.com/pallets/click", // URL Site for SSL Certificate check, WEB check, HTTPs response check "siteenviroment": "PROD", // Type of environment (Production, tests, etc) "systemname": "github", // Name of the system, or different grouping (Optional, Placeholder, not currently used]) "monitoringstart": "000000",
+  "hostname": "www.github.com", // Hostname for ping, port checks "siteurl": "https://github.com/pallets/click", // URL Site for SSL Certificate check, WEB check, HTTPs response check "siteenviroment": "PROD", // Type of environment (Production, tests, etc) "systemname": "github", // Name of the system, or different grouping (Optional, Placeholder, not currently used) "monitoringstart": "000000", // When monitor of host start (Optional) "monitoringend": "235959", // When monitor of host stops (Optional) "tags": [""],
-  "monitoringend": "235959",
-  "tags": [""],
-  "monitoringdays": [0, 1, 2, 3, 4, 5, 6],
+  "monitoringdays": [0, 1, 2, 3, 4, 5, 6], // Which days is monitoring enabled on the host, 0 = sunday (Optional)
-  "emailrecipients": [ "monitoruicom@gmail.com" ],
-  "checkhostping": true,
-  "checkhostport": true,
-  "hostports": [ "443", "80" ],
-  "checkcertificateexpiration": true,
-  "certificateexpirationtrigger1": 30,
-  "certificateexpirationtrigger2": 20,
-  "certificateexpirationtrigger3": 10,
-  "certificateexpirationtrigger4": 5,
-  "certificateport": 443,
-  "checksiteresponsecode": true,
-  "siteresponsecode": "200",
-  "checksitecontent": false,
-  "htmlignoreelements": [ "" ],
-  "sslcertificatevalidation": true,
-  "checkwmiprocesses": false,
-  "checksqllitescript": false,
-  "sqlitdbepath": "",
-  "sqlitedbname": "",
+  "emailrecipients": [ "someemail@gmail.com" ], // List of recipients example: [ "aa@aa.com"] or [ "aa@aa.com", "bb@bb.com" ] (Optional)
+  "checkhostping": true, // Switch to enable or disable Ping check (Optional, default value: False) "checkhostport": true, // Switch to enable or disable Port check (Optional, default value: False) "hostports": [ "443", "80" ], // Ports to be checked.
+Example:  [ "80" ]  or [ "443", "80" ] (Mandatory if checkhostport = true , default value: "")
+  "checkcertificateexpiration": true, // Switch to enable or disable Certificate Expiration check (Optional, default value: False)
+  "certificateexpirationtrigger1": 30, // How many days before certificate expiration notification will trigger (Optional, default value: 30)
+  "certificateexpirationtrigger2": 20, // How many days before certificate expiration notification will trigger (Optional, default value: 20)
+  "certificateexpirationtrigger3": 10, // How many days before certificate expiration notification will trigger (Optional, default value: 10)
+  "certificateexpirationtrigger4": 5, // How many days before certificate expiration notification will trigger (Optional, default value: 5)
+  "certificateport": 443, //Certificate Expiration Port check (Optional, default value: 443) "checksiteresponsecode": true, // Switch to enable or disable Port check (Optional, default value: False) "siteresponsecode": "200", // Expected response code "checksitecontent": false, // Check site for the content, if changed during the checks (Optional, default value: False) "htmlignoreelements": [ "" ], // List of elements which need to be ignored, useful if some of the page is dynamically changing.
+  "sslcertificatevalidation": true, // Switch to enable or disable certificate validation, useful is you are using self generated certificate or is on the way proxy server etc ...
+(Optional, default value: True)
+  "checkwmiprocesses": false, // Switch to enable or disable WMI Process check check, only for Windows (Optional, default value: False)
+  "wmiprocesses": [""],
+  "checksqllitescript": false, // List of processes to be check if they are running [ "Process_name1","Process_name1" ] "sqlitdbepath": "", // path to SQL Lite DB relatively to the MonitorUI folder "sqlitedbname": "",
   "sqlliteevaluateoperator": "",
   "sqlitesqlcommand": "",